antenna-fast/PoseEstimation/README.md

-This repository is the implement of Robust pose estimation method
+This is the implement of Robust pose estimation method

 Author: Yaohua Liu